practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 ```

 There's something simple and beautiful in the combination of Ruby and the
-command line here: the backticks are barely detectable.
+command line here--the backticks are barely detectable.
 This code will technically
-accomplish what you think it will; it will drop you into an app-specific console,
+accomplish what you think it will: it will drop you into an app-specific console  that is
 basically an `irb` session with your app already required.
 But do you know what's
 going on inside that backtick method?